AaltoScienceIT/jlab-script-button/README.md

 # jlab-script-button

-A button that executes scripts in the frontend of JupyterLab.
+A JupyterLab extension that adds a button which can be used to execute scripts in the frontend of JupyterLab.

 ## Usage